rraushan/problem-solving/README.md

-#Practicing the Basics
+#PROBLEM SOLVING

 This is for practicing fundamental logics and concepts.
+The problems are randomly selected from various online and offline resources.
+Any suggestions are welcome.